-- Rinse and core the apples, but make sure not to cut through the bottom.
+- Rinse and core the apples, making sure not to cut through the bottom.
 You can use an apple corer or a paring knife.
-Make sure seeds are removed as well (scoop out with spoon)
+Scoop out any remaining seeds with a spoon.

-- In a bowl, combine oat-pecan mixture with brown sugar, yogurt, melted butter and cinnamon.
+- In a medium bowl, whisk together the oat mixture with brown sugar, yogurt, melted butter, and remaining 2 teaspoons cinnamon.
 Spoon mixture into the cavity of each apple.
-Place apples in an 8x8" baking dish.
+Place apples in an 8×8-inch baking dish.
 Pour water in the bottom of dish.

-- Bake at 325°F for 30-40 minutes until tender (not mushy).
-Top with whipped cream or ice cream and serve.
+- Bake 30 to 40 minutes, or until tender but not mushy.
+Top with whipped cream or ice cream to serve.

 Recipe adapted from Boys Ahoy.